oops-i-git-it-again/dsyn-cli/README.md

 This tool provides a work-around for a current limitation in deployments of Dataverse Synapse Link configurations.

+> :warning: This tool is not supported by the Power Platform product group.
+No contributor to this tool is responsible for any unexpected behavior in your Dataverse environment(s) as a result of using this tool.
+Use at your own risk.

 ## Table of Contents

 - [Problem](#problem)